WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

    :width: 500pt
    :align: center

-The PTO parameters used for this example are defined in the wecSimInputFile and correspond to the Allied Motion Megaflux Frameless Brushless Torque Motors–MF0310 :cite:`allied`.
+The PTO parameters used for this example are defined in the ``wecSimInputFile.m`` and correspond to the Allied Motion Megaflux Frameless Brushless Torque Motors–MF0310 :cite:`allied`.
 The results for the applied gains from Section :ref:`control-reactive` are shown in the figure below.
-Mechanical power maximization requires significant net input electrical power (signified by red bar - negative power is power harvested from the system).
-Thus, instead of harvesting electrical power, power would need to be used to achieve mechanical power maximization.
+Mechanical power maximization requires significant net input electrical power (signified by red bar - negative power, green bars, is power harvested from the system).
+Thus, instead of harvesting electrical power, power would need to be taken from the grid or energy storage component to achieve mechanical power maximization.

 .. figure:: /_static/images/reactiveWithPTOCC.png
    :width: 300pt